Statistical inference for association studies in the presence of binary outcome misclassification: Applied Example

-We estimate model parameters using the EM algorithm with label switching correction from Section \ref{em}.
-Parameter estimates and standard errors are reported in Table \ref{applied-results-table}.
-The $\beta$ effect estimates in the naive analysis are all attenuated compared to the EM analysis that accounts for MI misclassification.
-We find that smoking, not exercising regularly, and increased age are all associated with true incidence of MI in the sample.
-Our results are also robust with respect to imperfect sensitivity and imperfect specificity.
-In the sensitivity component of the \textit{observation mechanism}, we find that, given that MI has occurred, individuals who are older and/or female are less likely to report having been diagnosed with MI.
-Given that MI has not occurred, we find that individuals who are female are still less likely to report an MI diagnosis, but older individuals are more likely to report having been diagnosed with MI.
+The $\beta_0$, $\beta_{smoke}$, and $\beta_{exercise}$ estimates in the \textit{SAMBA}-Specificity and naive analysis methods are all attenuated compared to the proposed methods.
+In contrast, the $\beta_{age}$ estimate is smaller in the methods that allow for imperfect sensitivity and specificity, compared to that from the \textit{SAMBA}-Specificity and naive analysis methods.
+Using any of the proposed estimation methods, we find that smoking, not exercising regularly, and increased age are all associated with true incidence of MI in the sample.
+In the sensitivity component of the \textit{observation mechanism}, estimates from the direct maximization and EM algorithm approaches suggest that, given that MI has occurred, individuals who are older and/or women are less likely to report having been diagnosed with MI (Direct Max.: $\gamma_{11,gender} = -1.768$ and $\gamma_{11,age} = -0.199$; EM: $\gamma_{11,gender} = -1.766$ and $\gamma_{11,age} = -0.198$).
+The MCMC approach did not find a significant association between patient gender and patient age in the sensitivity mechanism (MCMC: $\gamma_{11,gender} = -0.142$ with \textit{SE} = 0.315 and $\gamma_{11,age} = 0.107$ with \textit{SE} = 0.243).
+Given that MI has not occurred, estimates from the direct maximization and EM algorithm approaches suggest that women are still less likely to report an MI diagnosis, but older individuals are more likely to report having been diagnosed with MI (Direct Max.: $\gamma_{12,gender} = -0.818$ and $\gamma_{12,age} = 0.083$; EM: $\gamma_{12,gender} = -0.818$ and $\gamma_{12,age} = 0.084$).
+The same trends are detected in the MCMC analysis (MCMC: $\gamma_{12,gender} = -0.975$ and $\gamma_{12,age} = 0.072$).
+Perfect sensitivity and perfect specificity assumptions reveal highly variable estimates of associated $\boldsymbol{\gamma}$ parameters using the \textit{SAMBA}-Specificity and \textit{SAMBA}-Sensitivity methods.
+Given that our simulation studies suggested that the EM algorithm and direct maximization approaches yielded more accurate parameter estimates in most scenarios, and that the EM algorithm and direct maximization parameter estimates were nearly equal, we will only interpret the results under the EM algorithm going forward.